Register/Renew a Boat

 Document 1 (required): Proof of Ownership

 Most often, this is a bill of sale showing sufficient information to identify the vessel, plus the seller’s and owner’s name.
+Or proof of ownership may be a transferred paper title.
 See WRD example Bill of Sale.
 Other proofs of ownership, listed below, may be used.
-Bills of sale or invoices should show buyer and seller, and be signed by both.
+Bills of sale or invoices should show buyer and seller and be signed by both.
 If proof of ownership cannot be obtained, a completed and signed Affidavit of Vessel Ownership Form may be submitted by the vessel owner.

 - Bill of Sale